 The consideration of how the language surrounding disability contributes to the oppression of people with disabilities is one-way anthropology is able to engage with the SMD to consider society's role in disability.
 Changing names for disabilities is a continuous task because the concept behind the word has not been addressed.
 Additionally, while using person first language is significant and works to protect individual identity, it is only important because of the negativity disability faces.
 Not many people would object to being called a homeowner and request "person who owns a home" instead (Estroff 1993) Understanding this, any attempt to resolve the damaging effects of slurs, labels, or terms for the lives of people with disabilities need to be made at the conceptual level of disability (Galvin 2003).
 In the meantime, people with disabilities should be sought out for all conversations relating to disability to avoid adding to the silencing experienced.

-4: TECHNOLOGIES
+CHAPTER 4: TECHNOLOGIES

 Technology represents a field that has the potential to bridge the gap between personal ability and environmental demand.
 Even though there is a widespread use of adaptive technology used to bridge different gaps for people, society does not react similarly to the range of technologies utilized.
 Incorporating technology within classroom settings can increase the learning potential for children with disabilities while creating a more even playing field for them to interact with their peers in an inclusive environment (Pearson and Bailey 2007).
 However, as discussed previously, adaptive technology is not a stand-alone fix and there are policies in place that stand in the way of allowing this technology to operate as both a medical and social solution.